Buy now and save 20% off. Use code VITAMIN20 at checkout

 Hair Epithelial Cell Growth Effects

-To conclude on the mechanism of growth promoting activities of these procyanidins, this studydemonstrated that procyanidin b-2 displayed the maximum growth-promoting effects for hair epithelial cell growth.
+To conclude on the mechanism of growth promoting activities of these procyanidins, this study demonstrated that procyanidin b-2 displayed the maximum growth-promoting effects for hair epithelial cell growth.
 This finding reports that procyanidin b-2 possesses growth-promoting activity in murine hair epithelial cells at the maximum highest rate of 300% relative to controls in a 5 day culture, and have also demonstrated that procyanidin oligomers stimulate anagen induction in the in vivo murine model at almost the same intensity as minoxidil 2%.
 Procyanidin b-2 stood out as the maximum growth-promoting polyphenol, in comparison with PB-3 and PC-1 (which is why grape seed extract won't be the best source for beard growth).

 It's interesting to note that this study only examined the topical application of these procyanidin oligomers with a mere 1% concentration.
 This study only compared its 1% concentration with minoxidil 2%.
 It may be stipulated that a higher concentration (like 5%) of procyanidin b-2 may compare favorably with that of Minoxidil 5%.